The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Data analysis and results

 \subsubsection{Generalized Lomb Scargle periodograms}

 We first searched for periodic signals in both the HARPS-N and HIRES RV time series with the Generalized Lomb-Scargle (GLS) periodograms \citep{Zechmeister2009} by using a quite stringent threshold of $10^{-5}$ for the theoretical False Alarm Probability (FAP).
-We find four highly significant signals ($\rm FAP < 10^{-8}$) in the HARPS-N data and their residuals, with periods of $63.4\pm0.5$, $12.95\pm0.02$, $2.763\pm0.001$, and $29.8\pm0.2$~days, in descending order of significance (see Fig.~\ref{fig:GLS_periodograms}).
-No significant peaks at the above-mentioned periods are found in the GLS periodograms of the activity indicators, as expected from the very low level of the host star's magnetic activity.
+We find four highly significant signals ($\rm FAP < 10^{-8}$) in the HARPS-N data and their residuals, with periods of $63.4\pm0.5$, $12.95\pm0.02$, $2.763\pm0.001$, and $29.8\pm0.2$\,days, in descending order of significance (see Fig.~\ref{fig:GLS_periodograms}).
+No significant peaks at the abovementioned periods, and in general at periods shorter than $\sim 150$\,d, are found in the GLS periodograms of the activity indicators, as expected from the very low level of the host star's magnetic activity.
 This supports the hypothesis of the planetary origin of the signals seen in the RVs.

+The 30\,d signal cannot be related to the Moon either, for several reasons.
+Firstly, the host star systemic velocity of $\gamma \simeq -49.3\,\kms$ is well outside the [-30, 30]\,\kms, where the CCF of the Moon might affect the stellar CCF by overlapping with it (e.g., \citealt{Bonomo2010, Malavolta2017}).
+Secondly, the contrast of the Moon CCF is expected to be negligible compared to that of the stellar CCF, given the brightness of the host star.
+Thirdly, there are no peaks in the spectral window at the frequency corresponding to the Moon synodic orbital period, which might cause aliases in the RV time series (see Fig.~\ref{fig:GLS_periodograms}, bottom panel).

-Consequently, we attribute the detected signals with periods of $2.76$, $12.9$, $29.8$, and 63~d to the planets TOI-5789\,b, c, d, and e.
+Consequently, we attribute the detected signals with periods of $2.76$, $12.9$, $29.8$, and 63\,d to the planets TOI-5789\,b, c, d, and e.
 The second periodicity agrees within $1\sigma$ with the transiting period of the candidate TOI-5789.01, and can thus naturally be ascribed to the stellar wobble caused by the transiting planet TOI-5789\,c.

 We detect no clear periodicity in the HIRES data likely due to a combination of a smaller number of RVs, lower cadence, and higher scatter (see Fig.~\ref{fig:HARPSN_HIRES_RVs}).
+This is reminiscent of the case of Kepler-10 \citep{Bonomo2025a}.